Code-Institute-Submissions/animal-quiz/README.md

 * [Google Fonts](https://fonts.google.com/): Used to get fonts used in the quiz (Hind Siliguri).
 * [Jquery](https://jquery.com/) : Used within script.js to make manipulating the DOM more straightforward.
 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/adding-a-google-map?hl=en_US): Used to generate random map markers for question 8.
+* [Am I Responsive](http://ami.responsivedesign.is/): Used to get a screenshot of different screen sizes for README file.

 ## Testing